 - A medical staff of more than 150 surgeons who are board certified or eligible for certification

-- Anesthesiologists who specialize in outpatient surgery and pediatric care
+- Anesthesiologists who specialize in pediatric care

 - Registered nurses certified in advanced cardiac life support and pediatric advanced life support; many of the registered nurses are certified in their areas of specialty, such as operating room and recovery room nursing

 - Surgical technologists and assistants who are specially trained to assist the physicians

 Depending upon your surgeon’s availability, most surgeries can be scheduled within days.
 Our facility is right off of I-894 with parking just steps from our front door.
 Our waiting area is designed to look as much like home as possible and includes a television, comfortable seating, complimentary coffee and sodas, a wide selection of reading materials, and free wireless Internet access.